Presence of outsider in Talwars' flat cannot be ruled out: HC on Aarushi case

 Allowing the appeals of the duo against the November 28, 2013 CBI court judgement, the judges said this was so as there was "no proof" of any outsider having access to the apartment.

-The court on Thursday acquitted the couple, who are both dentists, saying that there were contradictions in the evidence furnished.
-The judgement was uploaded on the court website on Friday.
+The court yesterday acquitted the couple, who are both dentists, saying that there were contradictions in the evidence furnished.
+The judgement was uploaded on the court website today.

 The Talwars had filed appeals in the high court against trial court order sentencing them to life for the murders of Aarushi and 45-year-old domestic help Hemraj in May 2008.